dennisperremans/feedem/README.md

 ## How to use FeedEm

-jsFeed is available via `npm install feedem`
+FeedEm is available via `npm install feedem`

 Include the script right above the closing body tag.